sfu-discourse-lab/MDA-OnlineRegisters/README.md

 * texts_by_register.csv

-A list of all individual texts in (first column) and information on their register (second column).
+A list of all individual texts (first column) and information on their register (second column).
+Note that short register labels are used.

+*register_labels.csv

+A csv file containing all register labels of the analysed registers: the original label used in CORE, the CORE file prefix, a long label which is used in graphs and tables throughout the related publication, and a short label which is used in csv files.